Fort St. James National Historic Site

 Fort St. James National Historic Site is a restored Hudson’s Bay Company post on the southern shores of Stuart Lake.
 It is commemorated as a centre of trade and commerce in the 19th century fur trade.
 Originally established by Simon Fraser for the North West Company in 1806, this place displays the largest group of original wooden buildings representing the fur trade in Canada.
 The story revolves around the relationships and interactions between the fur traders and Native Peoples of the region, namely the Carrier First Nations.

-Winding its way through the heart of Fort St. James is a new journey of discovery.
+Winding its way through the heart of Fort St. James is a new journey of discovery, Ripples of the Past.
 Combined with a visit to the historic site, camping fishing, hiking or climbing in the area, this fully accessible self-guided walk is a great day out for visitors of all ages and abilities.
 This project won a 2012 Interpretation Canada Gold Award in the “Non-Personalized Program” category.

 First Nations Pictographs